 The University of Mobile is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501), to award Associate's, Bachelor's and Master's Degrees.
 The provision of Class A programs shall be limited to institutions that meet the standards for accreditation at the master's degree or higher level by the Southern Association of Colleges and Schools.
+Post-bachelor's degree coursework shall comply with the Commission on Colleges of the Southern Association of Colleges and Schools.
 Post-bachelor's degree coursework shall comply with the Commission on Colleges of the Southern Association of Colleges and Schools' Principles of Accreditation, section on Educational Programs.
 290-3-3-.42(2)(a); 290-3-3-.44(2)(c)2.(ii) If an institution loses regional accreditation at one or more levels, the unit must notify candidates individually and in writing.
-290-3-3-.02
+290-3-3-.02 their respective fields.

-All graduates of a teacher education program are eligible to apply for state certification in their respective fields.
+All graduates of a teacher education program are eligible to apply for state certification in traditional program components.

-The Educator Preparation Program (EPP) at the University of Mobile consists of the traditional program components.
 The early childhood and/or elementary education major has four components to complete: (1) general education (2) professional education (3) teaching field and (4) internship.
 The emphasis in teacher education at the University of Mobile is on quality.
 The University has designed a unique EPP to meet the needs of individuals and society by preparing highly qualified competent, caring, committed and capable teachers who will make a contribution to the field of education.